Frequently asked questions

 Setting up a landlord account is an option.
 This is an account that exists in the background behind the tenant’s account.
 For more information on setting one up, contact us at 1-888-221-7070.

-What is the status of my application, and when an I expect to receive my check?
+What is the status of my application, and when am I expect to receive my check?

 If you applied online, you can check the status of your application.
 If you applied by mail, email us with your name and account number.

-Check are issued within six weeks upon receipt of a completed and approved Incentive Application.
+Checks are issued within six weeks upon receipt of a completed and approved incentive application.
 Allow additional time for mail service.
 We’ll contact you if we need more information to complete your application.

 Who receives the incentive check?